ncallister/BatterySimulator/README.md

 This application simulates a hypothetical home battery using power input / output data exported from Jemena's portal.

+Note that throughout this application the power "generated" is the power that was fed into the grid.
+This doesn't include the power that was generated and used on site since that isn't visible to Jemena and wouldn't affect the calculations for a battery.

 ## Using the battery simulator

 The main class is `BatterySimulator.java`.